CT83/Facial-Recognition-Attendance-System/README.md

 ## Problem that I started out to solve

 ![Image](images/no-success.gif)

+On one rainy day in July, I dejectedly shook my head at the distressed professor who stared back at me, wondering where half of the class was?
+I shrugged helplessly, and went back to day dreaming about the Black Mirror episode which I watched earlier that day.
+The school had tried everything, taking attendance twice during lectures, making everyone sign a piece of paper passed around the class, fining for those who remained absent … you name it.
+All of these seemed like foolproof solutions to the problems according to the school’s middle management, me?
+I had my doubts.

+Lack of attendance in school during lectures…hmm, maybe AI could help me solve this, and helped me-solve-this it did, well at least on paper for the time being.

+YES!
+We could turn the college campus into a total surveillance state, monitor everyone, store everyone’s faces, track their every move, and use that to generate **helpful insights** to make the world a better place. 🙃

+That was how everything started, there are still a lot of features which I left unexplored, *Face API* also provides support for emotion recognition…

+Why?
+So we know our happy students from the sad ones?

+Maybe I could add activity recognition?
+That would help teachers pick the sleepiest of their pupils.

+:down-the-rabbit-hole: 🐇

+#### Moving on…

 ## Vision

-In my worst nightmares, I imagine a highly sophisticated version of this running running on embedded devices like the [Nvidia Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-nano/) - on every street corner, every shop and every stop light, the data could be continuosly stored in on the blockchain with no central point of failure, as we try and hope hard that our [Funky-Glasses](https://www.theverge.com/2016/11/3/13507542/facial-recognition-glasses-trick-impersonate-fool) are enough to fool the cutting edge ML Models.
+In my worst nightmares, I imagine a highly sophisticated version of this running running on embedded devices like the [Nvidia Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-nano/) - on every street corner, every shop and every stop light, the data could be continuously stored in on the blockchain with no central point of failure, as we try and hope hard that our [Funky-Glasses](https://www.theverge.com/2016/11/3/13507542/facial-recognition-glasses-trick-impersonate-fool) are enough to fool the cutting edge ML Models.